EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 What is the Debt Burden Ratio (DBR)?

 DBR limits total monthly debt repayments as a percentage of gross monthly income.
-CBUAE caps: UAE Nationals 60%, Expats 50%, Non-residents 45%.
-This includes your proposed mortgage payment, car loans, personal loans, and 5% of credit card limits.
+CBUAE caps: UAE Nationals 60%, Expats 50%.
+This includes your proposed mortgage, car loans, personal loans, and 5% of credit card limits.
+Exceeding this cap is the most common reason for rejection.

 Islamic vs conventional: what's the difference?

 In an Islamic mortgage (Ijara or Murabaha), the bank buys the property and you pay rent or a cost-plus price.
 No interest is charged.
-Instead you pay a "profit rate."
-The monthly payment is similar in practice, but the legal structure and ownership during the term differ.
-Islamic finance products are supervised by Shariah boards and comply with AAOIFI standards.
+Monthly payments are similar in practice, but the legal structure differs.
+Islamic products are open to buyers of any faith.

 Can I get a mortgage as a non-resident?